ladamesny/ContentlyAssignment/README.md

 - ADDITION: '+'
 - SUBTRACTION: '−' or '-'

-The code also contains input validation.
+The code also contains input validations.

 To run code:
- - Make test-unit is installed.
+ - Make sure test-unit is installed.
 Enter **gem install test-unit** on the command line to install
  - To run the tests, type this on the command line: **ruby calculator_test_cases.rb**